SumoLogic/sumologic-documentation/docs/cse/administration/mitre-coverage.md

 1. [**MITRE TTP**](#mitre-ttp-filter).
 Click to filter on MITRE tactics, techniques, and procedures.
 1. [**Vendor/Product**](#productvendor-filter).
 Click to filter on vendors and products that provide data sources.
+1. Additional filtering:
+   * **Show Rule Count**.
+Shows the number of rules covering techniques in the matrix.
+   * **Show Technique ID**.
+Shows IDs for techniques in the matrix.
+   * **Show Technique Name**.
+Shows the names of techniques in the matrix.
-1. **Export JSON**.
+1. **Export**.
 Export the filtered coverage to a JSON file.
 The file includes a score from 0 to 3 for each tactic/technique.
 The higher the score, the better coverage you have: 0=None (10 or fewer rules), 1=Low (11-13 rules), 2=Medium (14-16 rules), 3=High (17 or more rules).
-1. **Tactics and Techniques matrix**.
-The tactics and techniques from the MITRE Enterprise matrix.
-Click a square to see the coverage you have for that tactic/technique.
-A panel appears showing [details of the coverage](#mitre-details).
-1. **All Rules & Data Sources**.
-Displays coverage for all rules and data sources in your environment.
+1. **Theoretical Coverage**.
+Displays coverage for all rules and data sources in your environment if all theoretically possible data sources were in use in your environment.
 If this is selected, the **Vendor/Product** filter is disabled.
-1. **Org History**.
-Shows coverage for your organization.
+1. **Recent Signals**.
+Shows coverage for your organization based on signals received recently.<!-- What does recent mean?
+The last 30 days?
+60 days? -->
-1. **Crowdsourced History**.
-Shows coverage for a range of organizations in the Sumo Logic cloud. <!-- That description is a guess.
-I'm not really sure what this is. -->
-1. **Coverage**.
-Shows a summary of your coverage.
+1. **All Detected Activity**.
+Shows coverage for all activity detected in the last 180 days.
-     * **Total Coverage**.
+1. **Total Coverage**.
 Estimated coverage for all tactics/techniques in the MITRE Enterprise Matrix.
-     * **Technique Coverage**.
+1. **Technique Coverage**.
 The number of techniques covered.
-     * **Sub-Technique Coverage**.
+1. **Sub-Technique Coverage**.
 The number of sub-techniques covered.
-     * **Coverage Type**.
+1. **Coverage Type**.
 Key to the coverage:
    * High (17 or more rules)
    * Medium (14-16 rules)
    * Low (11-13 rules)
    * None (10 or fewer rules)
    * Not detectable (no rules found)
+   * Filter not applied
+1. **Tactics and Techniques matrix**.
+The tactics and techniques from the MITRE Enterprise matrix.
+Click a square to see the coverage you have for that technique.
+A panel appears showing [MITRE details](#mitre-details).

 ## MITRE details

-When you click a square in the tactics/techniques matrix, details about coverage for that tactic/technique display in a panel.
-The panel has a full description of the tactic/technique, with an assessment of your coverage (**None**, **Low**, **Medium**, and **High**).
-A coverage of **None** does not mean you have no coverage; it only means you might not have enough rules to adequately cover the tactic/technique.
+When you click a square in the matrix, details about coverage for that technique display in a panel.
+The panel has a full description of the technique, with an assessment of your coverage (**None**, **Low**, **Medium**, and **High**).
+A coverage of **None** does not mean you have no coverage; it only means you might not have enough rules to adequately cover the technique.

-Click **Rules** at the bottom of the panel to get links to all the rules that contribute to coverage for the tactic/technique.
+Click **Rules** at the bottom of the panel to get links to all the rules that contribute to coverage for the technique.

 <img src={useBaseUrl('img/cse/mitre-details.png')} alt="MITRE TTP filter" width="300"/>